javifr/personal-website/source/blog/2015-01-28-overstand-a-simultaneous-translation-messaging-app.html.markdown

 It's now available as a [web app](http://app.overstand.io), on the [Play Store](https://play.google.com/store/apps/details?id=com.overstand.io) and on the [iTunes Store](https://itunes.apple.com/es/app/overstand/id962440807?l=en&mt=8).

-I'm quite happy with the results given the time spent on the creation, and has proven to be a very good exercise in order to identify the core things in order to build a product in little time.
+I'm quite happy with the results given the time spent on the creation, and has proven to be a very good exercise in order to identify the core things building a product in little time.

 Check it out here: [www.overstand.io](http://www.overstand.io)